AndersonUyekita/regression-models_course-project/README.md

 ### 4.2.
 Analysis of Variance

-Using the `anova()` function, it was possible to run several combinations, reaching the final model using am, wt, and interaction between am and wt.
+Using the `anova()` function, it was possible to run several combinations, reaching the final model using `am`, `wt`, and interaction between `am` and `wt`.

 ![lm(formula  = mpg \\sim am + wt + am \\cdot wt, data = mtcars)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;lm%28formula%20%20%3D%20mpg%20%5Csim%20am%20%2B%20wt%20%2B%20am%20%5Ccdot%20wt%2C%20data%20%3D%20mtcars%29 "lm(formula  = mpg \sim am + wt + am \cdot wt, data = mtcars)")

 I have decided to use a simpler model due to the parsimony.
-The R2 adjusted has reached 81.51%.
+The `R² adjusted` has reached 81.51%.
 All p-values of the model are below alpha (5%).

 The linear model coefficients: